-When calculating an estimate of the total number of persons with prescribed medicine events, users can use a person-level file (1997 Full Year Consolidated Data File) or the current file.
+When calculating an estimate of the total number of persons with prescribed medicine events, users can use a person-level file or this event file.
 However, this event file must be used when the measure of interest is defined at the event level.
-For example, to estimate the number of persons in the civilian non-institutionalized population of the U.S. with a prescribed medicine purchase in 1997 with an RXNDC = "00093310905" (Amoxicillin), this event file must be used.
+For example, to estimate the number of persons in the civilian non-institutionalized population of the U.S. with a prescribed medicine purchase in 1998 with an RXNDC = "00093310905" (Amoxicillin), this event file must be used.
 This would be estimated as